 Final-obstruent devoicing

-Final-obstruent devoicing or terminal devoicing is a systematic phonological process occurring in languages such as Catalan, German, Dutch, Breton, Russian, Polish, Lithuanian, Turkish, and Wolof.
+Final-obstruent devoicing or terminal devoicing is a systematic phonological process occurring in languages such as Catalan, German, Dutch, Quebec French, Breton, Russian, Polish, Lithuanian, Turkish, and Wolof.
 In such languages, voiced obstruents in final position (at the end of a word) become voiceless before voiceless consonants and in pausa.
 The process can be written as *C[+voice] → C[-voice]/__#.[1]

 1. ^ See Crowley and Bowern (2010), p.
 24